Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 How can I control the direction of the fall?

 • If the tree has large buttress roots, remove pieces by first cutting vertically downward and then cutting horizontally.
-This will make the tree trunk more "cylindrical" and make it easier to select the direction of fall.
+These cuts will make the tree trunk more "cylindrical" and make it easier to select the direction of fall.

 • Prepare a felling notch (also called a directional or front notch) that is perpendicular to the direction of fall.

 • Next, make an undercut that meets the diagonal cut exactly and remove the piece.
-Ensure that the felling notch is facing the intended direction of fall.
+Make sure that the felling notch is facing the intended direction of fall.

-• Use ropes or wedges to guide fall in direction other than natural lean.
-Wedges should be made of wood or plastic (not metal) to prevent kickback or damage to the chain in case of accidental contact.
+• Use ropes or wedges to guide the fall in a direction other than natural lean.
+Wedges should be made of wood or plastic (not metal) to prevent kickback or damage to the chain in case of unintentional contact.

 What are some tips for limbing (removing branches from felled trees)?